 - The younger member may be subject to work search conditions under Universal Credit.

-- Unlike the legacy benefit rules - which work from the older member's age, these 'mixed age' couples on Universal Credit will be subject to the Universal Credit rules - therefore subject to the social housing Bedroom Tax and Benefit Cap when their Universal Credit claim is assessed.
+- Unlike the legacy benefit rules - which work from the older member's age, these 'mixed age' couples on Universal Credit will be subject to the Universal Credit rules - therefore subject to:

-- On Pension Credit and / or HB, they may be entitled to premiums they are not entitled to under UC eh the severe disability premium.
+- On Pension Credit and / or HB, they may be entitled to premiums they are not entitled to under UC eg the severe disability premium.

 - They may lose support linked to Pension Credit such as cheaper utilities, maximum Council Tax Support (for people on Guarantee Pension Credit) etc.

-However, some 'mixed age' couples may be better off on Universal Credit, so 'better off' calculations need to be done.
+However, some 'mixed age' couples may be better off on Universal Credit eg if they have working non-dependants, so 'better off' calculations need to be done.